 Health and Wellness

-SummaryIn Nicaragua, nearly 1 million people have no access to safe drinking water and nearly half the population does not have access to adequate sanitation.This project seeks to help families get access to clean water and tackles the problem of air pollution from wood-burning stoves.
+GoalThe goal of this project is to help families get access to clean water and tackles the problem of air pollution from wood-burning stoves.

 DescriptionThe unhealthy combination of unsafe drinking water and air pollution are unfortunate realities in Nicaragua and negatively impact food security, livelihood choices and educational opportunities.